tao-hpu/DynHyperRAG/README.md

 ```

 ## Step-3 Query
-For the queries generated in Step-2, we will extract them and query LightRAG.
+For the queries generated in Step-2, we will extract them and query HyperGraphRAG.
 ```bash
 python Step_3.py
 ```